centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Del

 To delete one hostgroup, use the **DEL** action.
-The host group name is used to identify the host group you would like to delete:
+To identify the host group to delete, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o HG -a DEL -v "SAP"